anOsuPlayer/Moona/GUIDE.md

 # Moona guide

 Here you'll find everything you need in order to fully understand and start using Moona!
 You'll be introduced to the main framework's features and then, when you'll need, you'll be able to search throughout this file to find anything you need.
-Every Object in the framework is reported here, along with a fully detailed description that will, hopefully, answer your questions.
+Every object in the framework is reported here, along with a fully detailed description that will, hopefully, answer your questions.

 # Index